 By default we use the random.SystemRandom class of standard Python lib but you can also bring your own dice to create randomness:

-$ diceware -r realdice --dice-sides 6 Please roll 5 dice (or a single dice 5 times).
+$ diceware -r realdice Please roll 5 dice (or a single dice 5 times).
 What number shows dice number 1?
 2 What number shows dice number 2?
 3 ...
 DogmaAnyShrikeSageSableHoar

 We support even sources of randomness from other packages.
 See the documentation for more details.

-diceware comes with an English wordlist provided by the EFF, which will be used by default and contains 7776 (=6^5) different words.
-This list is registered as en_eff.
+diceware comes with an English wordlist (the ‘diceware8k’ list) provided by Arnold G. Reinhold, which will be used by default and contains 8192 different words.

-Both the original and 8k diceware wordlists by Mr. Reinhold are provided.
+Apart from that diceware is packaged with the “original” 7776 word list provided by Mr. Reinhold.
 You can enable a certain (installed) wordlist with the -w option:

 $ diceware --wordlist en_orig YorkNodePrickEchoToriNiobe